jbrot/stainlesssteel/README.md

 [building-on-windows]: #building-on-windows

 There are two prominent ABIs in use on Windows: the native (MSVC) ABI used by Visual Studio, and the GNU ABI used by the GCC toolchain.
-Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Rust;
+Which version of Stainless Steel you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Stainless Steel;
 for interop with GNU software built using the MinGW/MSYS2 toolchain use the GNU build.

 #### MinGW
 [windows-mingw]: #windows-mingw

-[MSYS2][msys2] can be used to easily build Rust on Windows:
+[MSYS2][msys2] can be used to easily build Stainless Steel on Windows:

 [msys2]: https://msys2.github.io/